 Kolawole Olofinboba, MD is a member of both Connecticut Children’s Board of Directors and Connecticut Children’s Office for Community Child Health Advisory Board.
 He joins our blog to share his thoughts on promoting health.

 By: Kolawole Olofinboba, MD

 As a trained physician, I have always viewed hospitals as places where we treat, and hopefully cure, sick patients.
-However, I have always hoped that hospitals and the entire healthcare sector will transition beyond such a focus to place greater emphasis on preventing illness and promoting wellness.
+However, I have always hoped that hospitals and the entire healthcare sector will transition beyond such a focus to place greater emphasis on health promotion to prevent illness and promote wellness.

 I am inspired by Connecticut Children’s Office for Community Child Health (the Office) and view it as a model for an industry that is trying, but struggling, to achieve true healthcare transformation.